vanminor/vancouverminorbaseball/README.md

 ## Production Deployment on DigitalOcean (Ubuntu 20.04+)

-The following steps assume you already operate other subdomains (e.g. `dev.vancouverminor.com`) on the same Droplet and that you want this app to live at `https://home.vancouverminor.com`.
-Adjust paths and names to match your environment.
+The following steps assume you already operate other subdomains (e.g. `dev.vancouverminor.com`) on the same Droplet and that this application should serve the apex domain at `https://vancouverminor.com`.
+Adjust paths and names to suit your environment.

 ### 1. Prepare the Server